data-apis/scipy-2023-presentation/paper.rst

 .. [#] Notably, array strides should be considered an implementation detail and should not be required as a public Python attribute.

-**No dependencies.** The standard and its implementations should not require any dependency outside of Python itself.
+**No dependencies.** The standard and its implementations should not require any dependencies outside of Python itself.

-**Accelerator support.** Standardized APIs and behavior should be possible to implement for both central processing units (CPUs) and hardware-accelerated devices, such as graphics processing units (GPUs), tensor processing units (TPUs), and field-programmable gate arrays (FPGAs).
+**Accelerator support.** Standardized APIs and behaviors should be possible to implement for both central processing units (CPUs) and hardware-accelerated devices, such as graphics processing units (GPUs), tensor processing units (TPUs), and field-programmable gate arrays (FPGAs).

-**Compiler support.** Standardized APIs and behavior should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization techniques, such as those used by PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`.
+**Compiler support.** Standardized APIs and behaviors should be amenable to just-in-time (JIT) and ahead-of-time (AOT) compilation and graph-based optimization techniques, such as those used by PyTorch :cite:`Paszke2019a`, JAX :cite:`Bradbury2018a`, and TensorFlow :cite:`Abadi2016a`.
 APIs and behaviors